-- Be sure that all cowling lock levers are 1. released. - Be sure that the rubber seal is seated all 2. the way around the engine. - 3.
-Place the cowling on top of the seal. - 4.
-Check to be sure it fits properly in the rubber seal. - 5.
-Move the levers to lock the cowling as shown.
+- 1. Be sure that all cowling lock levers are released. - 2.
+Be sure that the rubber seal is seated all the way around the top cowling.

+- 1. Top cowling - 2.
+Rubber seal - 3.
+Place the top cowling on the bottom cowling. - Check to be sure the rubber seal is seated correctly between the top cowling and the bottom cowling. - 5.
+Move the cowling lock levers to lock the top cowling as shown.
 NOTICE: If the top cowling is not installed correctly, water spray under the top cowling can damage the engine, or the top cowling can blow off at high speeds.
 [ECM01992]